 30. Hands of God

-Although they’ve yet to release a full-length album, San Jose, CA’s Hands of God are as almighty as their namesake implies.
-The band features members of Gulch and Vamachara, and their EP that dropped earlier this year via Flatspot Records, Blueprint for Self Destruction, is one of the most mammoth-sounding hardcore projects in recent memory.
+San Jose, CA’s Hands Of God are as almighty as their namesake implies.
+The band features members of Gulch and Vamachara, and their EP that dropped in 2019 via Flatspot Records, Blueprint for Self Destruction, is one of the most mammoth-sounding projects in recent memory.
 It was recorded by none other than Taylor Young of Nails and Twitching Tongues at The Pit, and his hand is pretty much the ideal match for this band’s titanic blend of walloping chugs, chainsaw-speed guitar sweeps, and Incendiary-esque vocal screeches.

 27. Lord Snow